 Keyboard Scancodes

-This page covers the codes that are transmitted from the keyboard to host via their carrier protocol.
+This page covers keyboard scancodes, typically hexadecimal codes that are transmitted from the keyboard to host via their carrier protocol to indicate what keys the user is pressing.
 Note that protocol (the specifics of the connection) and scancodes (the data transmitted via that connection) are distinct parts of how a keyboard communicates.
 This topic is organised by the scancode set itself as major sections with subsections for individual implementations and notes on any idiosyncrasies or nuances.

 Note

-The keyboard diagrams used throughout this page are best viewed on desktop.
+The keyboard diagrams used throughout this page are best viewed on desktop and presently requires JavaScript to be enabled to work.

 Contents